getsentry/sentry-toolbar/README.md

 1. Add or dyamically inject `<script src="http://localhost:8080/index.iife.js">` into your app
 2. Call `window.SentryToolbar.init(initProps)` to setup a toolbar instance.

 In this repo use `pnpm dev` to emit js files, and serve them over a mock CDN in parallel.
-This will allow the above `<script>` tag in your app to work.
+This will allow the above `<script>` tag in to work.
+Then run either your own app, or `pnpm dev:standalone` for the simple test app.

 ** Be aware that since no files are changing inside your apps codebase, so even if your app usually has hot-reloading, it won't notice that the toolbar code has changed!
 Type CTRL+R or CMD+R to reload your app and pull down new toolbar code.**